ArghyaChatterjee/image-inspector/README.md

 ## Depth Image
 Depth images have associated **camera info**.
 The **camera info** provides essential calibration and metadata about the camera that captured the depth image.
 This information is critical for interpreting depth values correctly and for projecting depth pixels into 3D space.

+### Why do Depth Image need Camera Info
+Depth images alignments with RGB images are different for different cameras.
+As a result the optical center for the depth map is different than rgb images for different cameras.
+For example:
+- ZED is a passive camera.
+ZED's Depth image is aligned with the RGB image.
+So, the depth camera info is the same as the rgb camera info.
+- Realsense is an active camera.
+Realsense's Depth image is aligned with the RGB image.
+So, the depth camera info is the same as the rgb camera info.

 ### Camera Info for Depth Images
 Depth images typically provide per-pixel depth values, where each pixel represents the distance to a surface in the scene.
 To use this data effectively (e.g., to compute 3D coordinates), you need the following information, often provided in the **camera info** message: